 You are not allowed to take your rental car on ferries.

 You should have your credit card when paying for your rental at pick-up.

 11. Consider The Basic Road Rules For Driving In Australia

 12. Top Tips When Renting a Car in Australia

 Take a close look at your rental terms and conditions, and do not hesitate to ask any questions when you pick up your car.

 Make sure you carefully inspect the vehicle before you leave and check for any damage, no matter how minor.
 Examine your car in front of the sales assistant.

 Take photos of the car at the beginning and end of the hire.

-Double-check to confirm that the vehicle you are picking up is the same model you booked.
-If not, you will be upgraded.
+Double-check to confirm that the vehicle you picked is the same model you booked.
+If not, the car hire company may upgrade your car.